e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 `flaps` has no position in the peer's schema → `OutOfClaimEntry`, attributed to the device whose mapping drifted, before the value ever nears the loop.

-The GUI is therefore not an exception: one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one staging rule, one checkless drain.
+The GUI is therefore not an exception: one device contract (§12.4), two *binding* sides (enumerated vs. derived), one staging rule, one checkless drain.
 Opportunistic writing by autonomous devices does not exist — a device that wants a face enumerates it — so cross-writer races on one slot structurally cannot arise: claimed faces have exclusivity, unclaimed faces